-Keeping your PPC ads in the top position can have a huge impact on the success of your PPC campaigns overall.
-The average CTR for PPC ads drops significantly between the first three positions, so to make sure you’re getting the best results from your ad spend, it’s important to aim high by bidding enough to ensure that your ads win the best positions.
+Keeping your Google Ads in the top position can have a huge impact on the success of your PPC campaigns overall.
+The average CTR for Google Ads ads drops significantly between the first three positions, so to make sure you’re getting the best results from your ad spend, it’s important to aim high by bidding enough to ensure that your ads win the best positions.

 Improve Quality Score to Lower CPC